 Input Туре Default Description m4notchpower 0 🗀 1 Set the force feedback power of the M4 motor fader units when they operate with virtual notches.
 The range is from 0 (minimum notch power) to 1 (maximum notch power).
 Note: 0 does not turn the notches off, there is still some minimal feedback.
-If you don't use this parameter, the notch force feedback operates at some default power, which is dependent on the M4 firmware version. calibrate [Immediately enter the calibration procedure, that's contained in the maintainance menu.
+If you don't use this parameter, the notch force feedback operates at some default power, which is dependent on the M4 firmware version. calibrate Immediately enter the calibration procedure, that's contained in the maintainance menu.
 Skips the menu.
-After calibration is done, resets. startx7upgrade [Immediately starts the X7 firmware upgrade procedure (which is located at position 8 of the maintainance menu).
-After the upgrade of the X7 resets the master. clear [A trigger here sends a trigger to the clear input of all circuits that support this.
+After calibration is done, resets. startcontrollerupgrade Immediately starts the firmware upgrade procedure for controllers like M4 and E4.
+After one successfull upgrade resets the master. startx7upgrade Immediately starts the X7 firmware upgrade procedure (which is located at position 8 of the maintainance menu).
+After the upgrade of the X7 resets the master. clear A trigger here sends a trigger to the clear input of all circuits that support this.
 That brings the state of those circuits to their start state.
 Circuits that have presets do keep those presets untouched.
 Just the current state is affected.
 That trigger is not sent to circuits whose clear input is patched.
 Note: Just that part of the state is affected that is saved to the SD card.
-For example the algoquencer (see page 80) does not reset to the first step, it just clears it's current pattern. clearall [A trigger here sends a trigger to the clearall input of all circuits that support this.
+For example the algoquencer (see page 82) does not reset to the first step, it just clears it's current pattern. clearall [: A trigger here sends a trigger to the clearall input of all circuits that support this.
 That's like a global factory reset for all of your circuits.
 Everything is set to its starting state, including all presets of those circuits.
 That trigger is not sent to circuits whose clearall input is patched.
 Note: Just that part of the state is affected that is saved to the SD card.
-For example the algoquencer (see page 80) does not reset to the first step, it just clears it's current pattern.
+For example the algoquencer (see page 82) does not reset to the first step, it just clears it's current pattern.